December 2, 2019

 18 But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
 To Him be glory both now and for ever.
 Amen.
 (II Peter 3:18)

-11 Wherefore also we pray always for you, that our God would count you worthy of this calling, and fulfil all the good pleasure of His goodness, and the work of faith with power: 12 That the name of our Lord Jesus Christ may be glorified in you, and ye in Him, according to the grace of our God and the Lord Jesus Christ.
-(II Thessalonians 1:11-12)
+11 With this in mind, we constantly pray for you, that our God may make you worthy of His calling, and that by His power He may bring to fruition your every desire for goodness and your every deed prompted by faith.
+12 We pray this so that the name of our Lord Jesus may be glorified in you, and you in Him, according to the grace of our God and the Lord Jesus Christ.
+(II Thessalonians 1:11-12, NIV translation)

 21 I do not frustrate the grace of God: for if righteousness come by the law, then Christ is dead in vain.
 (Galatians 2:21)